OWASP/owasp-summit-2017/Working-Sessions/Project-Summit/index.md

 type        : track
 description : The Summit will contain a number of Working-Sessions focused on OWASP Projects
 #status     : done
-organizers  : Claudia Casanovas, Johanna Curiel
+organizers  : Claudia Casanovas,Johanna Curiel
 ---

 The Summit will contain a number of Working-Sessions focused on OWASP Projects